alekhin0w/yii-swipebox/README.md

 ##Features from original Swipebox

-- Tested and working smoothly with Yii 1.1.13
+- Tested and working smoothly with Yii 1.1.14
 - Swipe gestures for mobile
 - Keyboard Navigation for desktop
 - CSS transitions with jQuery fallback
 - Retina support for UI icons
 - Easy CSS customization
+- Youtube support

 ###Compatibility